 Provides students with an opportunity to develop basic clinical skills that can be applied to clients with a range of psychopathologies (e.g. schizophrenia, personality disorders).
 Provides students with the knowledge about working with different populations and diversity issues.
-Prerequisites: COUN630, COUN725 or COUN730, PSYC610, and Clinical Therapy Techniques.
+Prerequisites: COUN725 or COUN730; PSYC831; PSYC700 or PSYC 840 (or concurrent); degree candidacy.